bootdotdev/blog/content/news/bootdev-beat-jan-2023.md

 ### 2. Tries and heaps chapters added

-We added 2 new chapters to the [Learn Data Structures](https://www.boot.dev/courses/learn-data-structures-python) and [Learn Advanced Algorithms](https://www.boot.dev/courses/learn-algorithms-2-python) courses: tries and heaps.
+We added 2 new chapters to the [Data Structures and Algorithms](https://www.boot.dev/courses/learn-data-structures-and-algorithms-python) and [Data Structures and Algorithms 2](https://www.boot.dev/courses/learn-data-structures-and-algorithms-python-2) courses: tries and heaps.

 ### 3. Better gem store experience